alfredoUcar/citibike/README.md

 As an experiment if a test to limit download up to the first 4 files only it works fine.
 Takes more time than in other cases but downloads finish successfully and data is correct.

 I'm considering to apply delays between requests or use a session to reuse connections.
 Anyway I'will park it here in order to advance with frontend part.
 This will remain as a TODO for later.

+## 14) Setup frontend

+Let's init a next.js project in `frontend/` dir.
+I know it's fullstack framework and might be more than needed but it's easy to use, include lots of useful presets such as linters or tailwind.
+Also I have experience with it and prefer to go with something familiar.

+Add Dockerfile and update `docker-compose.yml` to add frontend service.

+Checked config by running `make up` then `docker compose ps` to ensure both services are up and running.
+Finally open `localhost:3000` to see the next.js default homepage.

+## 15) Customize with dataset form